-In order to maintain financial sustainability, the Administration must continuously evaluate health insurance options.
+In order to maintain the City's financial sustainability, the Administration must continuously evaluate health insurance options.
 One such option is the Group Insurance Commission (G.I.C.) run by the Commonwealth of Massachusetts.
-On a yearly basis, the City has and will continue to monitor this option so as to be in a position to make the most informed decisions possible in the ever changing health insurance market.
+On a yearly basis, the City has, and will, continue to monitor this option so as to be in a position to make the most informed decisions possible in the ever-changing health insurance market.